unstoppablecarl/static-records/README.md

     emergencyContact: JIM,
   }),
 )
-// locks the data with deep Object.freeze() PEOPLE.lock()
+// creates the records
+// no more records can be defined after this PEOPLE.lock()
 ```
 <!-- end-doc-gen -->